Arno Camenisch: Biography

 Camenisch grew up in Tavanasa and moved to Chur to study at a teacher training college at the age of sixteen.
 After finishing his degree as an elementary school teacher he decided to travel all over the world, including half a year- residencies in Australia and Ecuador.
 Whilst travelling Middle and South America, Camenisch with his Romansh background easily picked up Spanish.
-After a short return to Switzerland, Camenish moved to Madrid, where he was employed as a teacher at the Colegio Suizo de Madrid from 2004 to 2007.
+After a short return to Switzerland, Camenisch moved to Madrid, where he was employed as a teacher at the Colegio Suizo de Madrid from 2004 to 2007.
 Since 2007, Camenisch's place of residence is the bilingual city of Biel/Bienne in the canton of Berne where he attended the Bern School of Arts (Class 2007-2010) and received a Bachelor's Diploma in Literary Writing.

 Camenisch is father to one daughter who lives with her mother, his former wife, in Biel/Bienne.
 This constellation is frequently mentioned by Camenisch himself as the reason why he decided to make Biel/Bienne his permanent place of residence after finishing his Bachelor's Diploma and lives there to the day.

 Most of his publications are deeply influenced by his roots in the Romansh-speaking part of Switzerland in terms of content and linguistic form.

 Literary career

 Camenisch writes prose, poetry and plays.
-In the Anglophone world he is best known for his novel Sez Ner (translated under the English title The Alp by Donal McLaughlin), about life in a modern Alpine village, which was written jointly in two languages - first in German, afterwards re-written by himself in Romansh.
+In the Anglophone world, he is best known for his novel Sez Ner (translated under the English title The Alp by Donal McLaughlin), about life in a modern Alpine village, which was written jointly in two languages - first in German, afterwards re-written by himself in Romansh.